An easy to use yet powerful utility that runs things automatically on your Mac

 Lingon X is based on the great Lingon 3 and eXtends it with new features like running jobs as root and at multiple dates.
 It is now even easier to use yet much more powerful.

-Lingon lets you run things automatically by modifying configuration files for a built-in system function called launchd.
-So the system handles running the jobs so you don't need to have Lingon open after you have saved your job.
+Lingon lets you run things automatically by modifying configuration files for the system function called "launchd".
+This means that you can also edit or remove jobs created by other apps.
+And the system handles running the jobs in the background so you don't need to have Lingon open after you have saved your job.

 Lingon 3 only costs US$ 5!

-There are now two major versions of Lingon available: Lingon 3 and Lingon X. Lingon 3 can only be found in Mac App Store and Lingon X is only available outside the Mac App Store.
-This is because Mac App Store rules limits what an app can do and Lingon X e.g. can run jobs as root and that is not possible in Mac App Store.
+There are two major versions of Lingon available: Lingon 3 and Lingon X. Lingon 3 can only be found in Mac App Store and Lingon X is only available outside the Mac App Store.
+This is because Mac App Store rules limits what an app can do and Lingon X e.g. can run jobs as root.

 Both are easy to use but Lingon X is the latest and greatest version.
 But Lingon 3 is still for sale for those who still are running 10.7 Lion and want the comfort and convenience of Mac App Store.
 See the comparison table below for all the details.